salesforce/discord_questions/README.md

 ```
 @inproceedings{laban2022discord_questions,
   title={Discord Questions: A Computational Approach To Diversity Analysis in News Coverage},
-  author={Philippe Laban and Chien-Sheng Wu and Lidiya Murakhovs'ka and Xiang 'Anthony' Chen and Caiming Xiong
+  author={Philippe Laban and Chien-Sheng Wu and Lidiya Murakhovs'ka and Xiang 'Anthony' Chen and Caiming Xiong},
-},
   booktitle={Proceedings of the 2022 Findings of Empirical Methods in Natural Language Processing},
   volume={1},
-  year={2021}
+  year={2022}
 }
 ```